Dua: Common du'ā

-Zayn al-'Abidin's Dua
+Zayn al-'Abidin's du'ā

 Ali ibn al-Husayn Zayn al-'Abidin conveyed his understanding of the relationship between human and God by the prayers and supplications that he offered God during his extensive nighttime vigils in the Al-Masjid an-Nabawi (Mosque of the Prophet) in Medina.
 These prayers and supplications were written down and then disseminated by his sons and the subsequent generations.
 Among them is the Al-Sahifa al-Sajjadiyya, which is known as the Psalms of the Household of Muhammad.

 All Praise is for Allah who treats me with clemency, just as if I have no sin.
 So my Lord is the most praised by me of all, and most worthy of my praise.
 O' Allah!
 I find the roads of wishes to You wide open, And the rivers of hope to You vast and running, And counting on Your bountifulness (in times of need) for those who wished You freely accessible, And the gates of prayer to those who are disparate, wide ajar, And I know that You are for those who ask You in the position of answer, And for those who are distressed, You are in a posture of rescue.